viktorbesin/newground/docs/sphinx/source/quick_start.rst

     $ hybrid_grounding test.lp > output.lp

-By e.g. using clingo_ (or idlv_), you can convince youself that the answer-sets are the same.
+By e.g. using clingo_ (or idlv_), you can convince yourself that the answer-sets are the same.
 Note that the answer-sets are equal with respect to the intersection of the output of the BDG-reduction with the predicates of the original program.
 To simulate this behavior we use the *--project* option, together with the *show* statements from the output.